L3wtr/UROP/README.md

 Part of the Imperial Visualiations UROP.
 Learning tool to aid ME1 Design and Manufacture students understand the concept of shaft and bearing constraints, and to develop good engineering practice.

-## Getting Started

-To run the visualisation, open the **index.html** file in a web browser (Chrome or Firefox are recommended).
-The visualisation can also be accessed through the Imperial Visualisations webpage.

 ## Future Improvements

 For those wishing to continue this project, a number of possible improvements for future versions may include: